Swimming For Back Pain Relief - Take The Plunge Today

-So read on and I'll explain the benefits of swimming in more detail.
+So read on and I'll explain the benefits of swimming for your back in more detail.

-However for those of us with chronic lower back pain it's especially helpful.
+However, for those of us with persistent back pain it's especially helpful.

-As one study found that swimming (along with walking and cycling) was the most beneficial exercise for improving fitness levels and helping to control pain when practiced regularly and to a moderate intensity.
+For instance, one French study found that swimming (along with walking and cycling) was the most beneficial exercise for improving fitness and helping to control pain when practiced regularly and to a moderate intensity.

 So why is swimming so good for your back?

-Which means it doesn't put any additional strain on your back muscles like some other exercises can do.
+First of all it’s a low-impact exercise, which means it doesn't put any additional strain on your back muscles like some other exercises can.

 And as your body relaxes under the water any compression you may have on your nerves are reduced.

-Well swimming has a similar effect but with the extra benefit of also giving you an all over workout at the same time.
+Well swimming has a similar effect but with the added benefit of giving you an all over workout at the same time.